SSProve/ssprove/README.md

 but instead parameters of the `Package` module, which are listed nonetheless.

 ### TODO Check for other parts of the development

-### OLD BELOW?

-see theories/Crypt/Axioms.v
-We use functional extensionality and proof irrelevance throughout the development.
-We also assume the existence of a mathcomp type of real numbers.